johanf85/home-assistant-heating-configuration/index.md

 The pi Zero W is the Raspberry with the least specifications.
 However it does run well for a year now, as I only use it for nothing else than the thermostat function. \`

-Dowload Home-Assistant  OS for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W download: hassos\_rpi0-w-x.xx.img.xz.
+Dowload Home-Assistant  OS for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.

 Both rooms have one radiator, each is equipped with a eqiva-N thermostatic radiator valve.
 These are only used to be open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.